hamza-sidd/Chat-App/README.md

 Built server-side logic in Node.js to manage chat rooms, message routing, and connection events

-Created front-end interface using HTML / CSS / JavaScriptmto provide a responsive user experience with live message updates.
+Created front-end interface using HTML / CSS / JavaScript to provide a responsive user experience with live message updates.

 Handled user events such as join/leave rooms, sending and receiving messages.